lange50/qsap-2023/README.md

 # A visual introduction to quantum optics
 *Quantum Science at Purdue 2023*

-Every natural phenomenon has a quantum analogue, from the quantum of light (a photon) to the quantum of sound (a phonon).
-In this workshop, we use the qutip Python package to simulate quantum systems.
+From the quantum of light (the photon) to the quantum of sound (the phonon) every natural phenomenon has a quantum analogue.
+And with a handful of simple tools, anyone can simulate the quantum world!
+In this workshop, we use the QuTiP Python package to simulate several interesting systems and gain intuition about quantum mechanics.

 ## Installation
 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)